 Writing Q&As and FAQs

-The first thing is to make sure the topic you are trying to cover isn’t too big.
+The first thing is to make sure the topic you are trying to answer in each question isn’t too big.
 Keep it simple and ‘strategic’.
 Which essential pieces of information are you trying to convey?
-If you have lots of areas to cover – such a FAQs page on your website where you want to answer questions about all of your products and services – then consider breaking this down in to sections so that a reader can locate a ‘topic’ and then read the relevant FAQs.
+If you have lots of areas to cover – such as an FAQs page on your website where you want to answer questions about all of your products and services – then consider breaking this down in to sections so that a reader can locate a ‘topic’, via a clear heading.

 Secondly, try to be logical.
 Start with very basic questions and short answers, then get more technical.
 Also, try to be balanced.
 If you are including questions and answers about a range of products, for example, try to be consistent with the information given.

 3 – Put yourself in your customers/clients’ shoes

 Thirdly, put yourself in your customer’s shoes!
 How often do you really do that?

 Remember you know the subject area inside out, but your reader does not…and this is why they have probably sought out a FAQs section.

 Try to think about what questions customers and prospective clients ask – even the most basic!
 Make a note of the questions you get asked when you meet a new client for the first time or what you are sent via email.

 Fourthly, ask clients for feedback.
 There is no harm in finishing a FAQs or Q&A style article with an invitation for further questions or information required.
 Ask your clients to read your FAQs and check their understanding too.